confluentinc/ksql/docs/how-to-guides/use-connector-management.md

   'global.throttle.ms' = '500'
 );
 ```

 ## Modes

-Before you can use connector management, you need to decide what mode you want to run it in. ksqlDB can run connectors in two different modes: **embedded** or **external**.
+Before you can use connector management, you need to decide what mode you want to run connectors in. ksqlDB can run connectors in two different modes: **embedded** or **external**.
 This controls how and where the connectors are executed.
 The way in which you configure ksqlDB's server determines which mode it will use.
 All nodes in a single ksqlDB cluster must use the same mode.

 Regardless of which mode you use, the syntax to create and use connectors is the same.